VWO Testing

 Image Source: Google SERP

 The ad description has a clear call-to-action: “Register Your Domain Now!”
-The CTA clarifies to users that clicking on the ad will lead to a domain registration page.
+The CTA clarifies to users that clicking on the ad will lead to a registration page of the domain registrar (GoDaddy, in this case).

 Now, look at this ad, which is just the opposite.
 The ad is as generic as it gets and does not prompt users to take any action.